About the Webmaster (Tim)

 Go Fly a Kite!

 This site is no longer being actively developed or maintained.
-However, the site will stay up for years to come, as a resource for kite-flying enthusiasts everywhere.
-And I will continue to provide support to e-book customers, via the contact form below.
+Currently, I am offering copyediting services to gliding clubs for their websites.
+However, this site will stay up for years to come as a resource for kite-flying enthusiasts everywhere.
+And I will continue to provide support to e-book customers via the contact form below.
 Perhaps it was a fitting end-marker to the venture when the New York Times found this site and commissioned me to write a kite-making article for them.

 Keep 'em out of the trees.